Enroll

 How are students assigned to a school?

-All students who do not receive their first choice school may be placed on a wait list for that school.
-Parents who reject the opportunity for their child to be moved when a seat becomes available will be removed from the school's wait list.
-All wait lists are cleared at the end of the school year.
+Students who are not placed in their first-choice school may be added to a wait list for that school.
+If a seat becomes available and the family declines the offer, the student will be removed from the wait list.
+All wait lists are cleared at the end of each school year.

 Middle School assignments are completed in accordance with the Brockton School Committee guidelines.
 The following established set of priorities will be used to decide school assignments: